east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Forms.md

 ## Custom field types

-Several field types in the `Escc.EastSussexGovUK.Umbraco.Forms.FieldTypes` add an extra property for a just-in-time privacy notice to fields which are part of either Umbraco Forms or `Escc.Umbraco.Forms.FieldTypes`.
+Several field types in the `Escc.EastSussexGovUK.Umbraco.Forms.FieldTypes` namespace add an extra property for a just-in-time privacy notice to fields which are part of either Umbraco Forms or `Escc.Umbraco.Forms.FieldTypes`.
 This extra property is used when the field is displayed using the `EastSussex` theme.

 `AgreeToTerms` lets you create a checkbox with a link to an Umbraco page or document, to create a "I've read and agree to these terms and conditions" question.